vithort/tech-challenge-backend/README.md

 ### MG-0004 View Actor's movie appearances
+*Implemented by Vithor Carvalho*

 As a user, I want to get a list of movies that a given Actor starred on.

 ### MG-0005.
 Select one of the following:
+*Implemented by Vithor Carvalho: Item 3*

 1. View Actor's favorite genre
 As a user, I want to get the favorite genre of a given Actor.